-To prevent corrosion in carbon steel components, the water must maintain a high, or alkaline, pH.
+To prevent corrosion in carbon steel components, the water must maintain a high or alkaline pH.
 To keep the correct chemical balance, water treatment professionals have several options at their disposal:

-- Polymer treatments: Once exclusively used for open cooling towers, now polymer treatments help maintain closed systems.
+- Polymer treatments: Once exclusively used for open cooling towers, polymer treatments now help maintain closed systems.
 These treatments disperse components in the water that may contribute to corrosion or scale.
 With a tightly closed system, polymer treatments do not affect the environment.

 - Sodium molybdate: Sodium molybdate inhibits oxidation.
 Unfortunately, the price of this compound varies wildly due to political unrest in areas associated with molybdate.

-These substances are not the only options for maintaining a closed-loop system, but they are a sampling of the products maintenance professionals could use.
+These substances are not the only options for maintaining a closed loop system, but they are a sampling of the products maintenance professionals could use.

-Contact Chardon Labs for Closed-Loop Water Treatment
+Contact Chardon Labs for Closed Loop Water Treatment

-Don’t neglect your closed-loop water system.
+Don’t neglect your closed loop water system.
 It still needs water treatment, despite myths to the contrary.
 Regular treatment of the water and the system itself will ensure it continues to operate flawlessly for years.
-Without routine care, your water could cause corrosion or excessive mineral deposits on the parts of the closed-loop system.
-These conditions can quickly deteriorate your system without you knowing until efficiency drops to detectable levels.Learn More About Our Closed Loop Services
+Without routine care, your water could cause corrosion or excessive mineral deposits on the parts of the closed loop system.
+These conditions can quickly deteriorate your system without you knowing until efficiency drops to detectable levels.

 To prevent serious harm from untreated water, you need frequent treatment of the system and its contents.
-The closed-loop system will need an expert to change the filters, conduct pH balance checks and perform maintenance checks.
+The closed loop system will need an expert to change the filters, conduct pH balance checks and perform maintenance checks.
 At Chardon Labs, we can help with these tasks and many others for your system.
-We have the water treatment professionals who know the right way to balance the water chemistry in your system.
+We have water treatment professionals who know the right way to balance the water chemistry in your system.
 We won’t sell you chemicals.
 We provide you with a clean system via our expert maintenance.
 For more information about our water treatment and system maintenance, contact us today.
 We want to help you get a clean system that will last.